Do you know how to make a color lighter once you’ve gone too dark?

 Burnishing is a method of applying color with very heavy pressure.
 When you burnish, you’re essentially “grinding the colors together” and pushing them down into the tooth of the paper.

-The tips that follow are based on your having a lot of layers on the paper, with the final few layers applied with medium-heavy pressure or heavier.
+The following tips are based on your having a lot of layers on the paper, with the final few layers applied with medium-heavy pressure or heavier.

 Different Ways to Burnish